pl453s/linux-mint-gnome/README.md

 - For now, it's just a Zenity info box which launch 'Gnome Tweaks'.
 - For now, to change the desktop style after the welcome screen passed, go to 'Customization' > 'Extensions' and enable/disable the corresponding extensions.
 Do not enable at the same time 'Dash to Panel' and 'Dash to Dock'.
 - The user folders names localisation is intentionally disabled.
-A section to change these names is planned in this tool.
+A section to change these names is planned.
 - Until 'Customization' is developed, I created a set of basic tools to more easily customize GDM3:
 ```bash
 wget https://raw.githubusercontent.com/pl453s/linux-mint-gnome/main/gdm3/gdm3-patch